Your Role as a Manager in Supporting the Vaccination Program

 Your Health and Safety Leader (HSL) will:

-- Identify staff who have not registered their vaccination status or applied for an exemption.
+- Identify staff who have not registered their initial series or booster vaccination status or applied for an exemption.

 - Inform managers if their staff are not in compliance.